 - This will also help your baby have a better immune system and reduce the risk of anaemia.

 - With the delayed cutting of the cord, your baby will also have a significantly good chance of having a higher weight at birth.

 - A major plus point of delaying is reducing the chance of intraventricular haemorrhaging in babies and/or the chance of sepsis setting in.

-- Babies who do not have their cord cut or have a delayed cutting of the cord have seen to have very few or no requirement with transfusions.
+- Babies who do not have their cord cut or have a delayed cutting of the cord have seen to have very few or no requirements with transfusions.

 - Mommy’s touch!
 As your baby is born, rather than rushing or worrying about cutting the cord, make sure to have your baby experience skin-to-skin touch.
 This is important; as this is the first bond, your baby will create in the physical world.

 As your baby’s umbilical cord is cut, you can request for the storage of the cord blood.
-There have been many benefits from this cord, the only source of life for your child, helping him protect for any potential health risks.
+There have been many benefits from this cord, the only source of life for your child, helping protect him from any potential health risks.

 Cutting your little one’s cord can be a joyous moment.
-It is symbolical to the effect of having babies break the link with you to begin their own journey in the outside world.
+It is symbolic of the effect of having babies break the link with you to begin their own journey in the outside world.

 Also Read: Delayed Cord Clamping